maul-esel/COM-Classes/spec.markdown

 ***

 ## Parameters & return values
 A parameter's name may differ from the name it has in the "original" interface.
 It should be short and descriptive.
 The parameter order may as well differ from the interface, for example if default values can be supplied.

 Any parameter that is a GUID (or an IID or a CLSID) should accept a string representation, such as `{7C476BA2-02B1-48f4-8048-B24619DDC058}` as well as a raw memory pointer to a GUID structure.
 The class can differentiate between those using the `is` operator (or in AutoHotkey v2, `CCFramework.isInteger()`).

 Any other parameter that is a structure must accept both an instance of a helper class and a raw memory pointer.
-The distinction can be made in the same way.
+The distinction can be made using `IsObject()`.
+In case it's a class instance, `instance.ToStructPtr()` is passed to the COM method.
+If the method releases a structure's memory which had previously been allocated by the same instance, `instance.GetOriginalPointer()` is passed instead.

+If a parameter is another COM interface, a method also needs to support both a raw interface pointer or an instance of another interface class. `IsObject()` may be used here as well.
+If it's an object, the COM method receives `instance.ptr`.

 ### Return values, `out` and `byRef` parameters
 Most methods return `HRESULT` values.
-You must pass those to the instance's `_Error()` method (defined in `Unknown`).
+Those must be passed to the instance's `_Error()` method (defined in `Unknown`).
 This method updates the instance's `Error` object and returns a boolean (`true` means success, `false` failure).
-If none of the other guidelines in this section applies to a method, it must return that boolean.
+If none of the other guidelines in this section applies to a method, the method must return that boolean.

 When a method has 1 `out` parameter that receives a value during the call, it must return this value.
 However, `_Error()` must still be called with the `HRESULT`.

 If this parameter is a COM interface pointer or a pointer to a structure, wrap it in an instance of a helper or interface class.
 Do this conditionally to make it work without this class:

 {% highlight ahk %}return IsObject(OtherInterface) ? new OtherInterface(ptr) : ptr ; or:
 return IsObject(HelperClass) ?
 HelperClass.FromStructPtr(ptr) : ptr{% endhighlight %}

 Sometimes there are several `out` parameters in a method.
 In this case, the method must return the boolean as described above and handle the `out` parameters via AutoHotkey's `byRef`.
 The above guideline about wrapping pointers in instances applies here as well.

-In case a method does not return a `HRESULT` at all, it must clear the error object by calling {% highlight ahk %}this._Error(0){% endhighlight %}.
+In case a method does not return a `HRESULT` at all, it must clear the error object by calling `this._Error(0)`.
 Unless the method returns nothing at all (`void`), the method's return value must be returned to the user, and `out` parameters must always be handled `byRef`.

-In case a parameter is passed to the method, altered and its value is different on return, this parameter is handled `byRef`.
+In case a parameter is passed to the method, altered and its value is different on return, this parameter is always handled `byRef`.

 ***